BLCK-B/BLCK-B.github.io/content/post/transformer-translate.md

 date = "2024-12-26"
 +++

-Here I describe the key steps for building an EPUB translator utility in Python.
+Here I describe the key steps in building an EPUB translator utility in Python.
 Other open source projects I found all use an API of [Google Translate](https://github.com/quantrancse/epub-translator), [DeepL Translate](https://github.com/sharplab/epub-translator) or [ChatGPT](https://github.com/yihong0618/bilingual_book_maker).
 With the advances in AI and Transformer models, my idea is to create a locally-run ebook translator using multilingual translation models on a single GPU.

 ---